Narrowleaf Milkweed Seeds (Asclepias fascicularis)

 Also known as Mexican Whorled milkweed, this milkweed grows well in dry climates and will blossom from June - September.
 This beautiful low maintenance, drought tolerant wildflower may be slow to grow the first year, as it sets its taproot deep into the earth.
 In following years, it will grow more vigorous.

-It is very important to plant locally native milkweed species.
+It is very important to plant only locally native milkweed species.
 Please learn which milkweeds are native to your region and consult this milkweed range maps from the Biota of North America Program’s (BONAP) North American Plant Atlas.

 - Sun: Full